Chief Executive / Managing Director

 Gifty is a Chartered Member of the Chartered Institute of Personnel and Development, UK, and holds a Post Graduate Degree in Human Resources from the University of Ghana, Legon.

-Sheikh Jobe was appointed Chief Information Officer, Ghana & West Africa on 1 November 2015.
+Sheikh Jobe was appointed Chief Operations Officer, Ghana & West Africa March 2019.

 Sheikh has 22 years of banking experience at global, regional and country level across banking technology and operations, operational risk management, Financial Crime Risk Management, Compliance, Audit and Branch banking.
 These included positions held as Global Head, Lending Operations and Technology based in Singapore between 2007 and 2012 and Africa Regional CIO based in Nigeria between 2014 and 2015.